emieczkowski/geoclidean_framework/README.md

 ## Odd One Out Models
 ### Generate Dataset

+To generate the OOOD dataset, run cells in Expt1_OddOneOut_Dataset.ipynb

 ### Dataset Structure
 ### Train VGG baseline Models

+To create the train-test split and evaluate baseline CNNs, run cells in Expt1_OddOneOut_CNN.ipynb

 ### Train VAE
     Run cells in VAE_odd_one_out.ipynb